 What is Pelvic Health Physiotherapy?

 Pelvic Floor Physiotherapy is the assessment, treatment and prevention of pelvic floor dysfunctions.
 It is much more than just "kegels".
-In fact, most women perform kegels incorrectly and a lot of women shouldn't even be doing them at all!
+In fact, most individuals don't perform kegels as effectively as they could.

 Any of the following signs, symptoms and conditions can be the result of a pelvic floor dysfunction: